Privacy

 Privacy policy

 Daintree is a local-first desktop app built by one person.
-Your code, your prompts, and your agent output stay on your machine — Daintree has no backend that receives them.
-This page documents exactly what data the website and the app do collect, the third parties involved, and the controls you have.
+Daintree has no backend that receives your code, your prompts, or your agent output — they stay on your machine unless you turn on an optional feature (voice input, the GitHub integration, or the MCP server) that talks to a third party with your own credentials.
+This page documents exactly what data the website and the app collect, the third parties involved, and the controls you have over each.

 The short version

-• App telemetry, voice input, and any third-party AI features are off by default and opt-in.
-Telemetry strips file paths and credentials before transmission and is sampled at 10%.
+- App telemetry, voice input, the GitHub integration, and the MCP server are all off by default and opt-in.
+When telemetry is on, it scrubs file paths and credentials before sending, and every accepted error event is captured (there is no sampling).

 Who is responsible for your data